lambdageek/cppguide-wip/cppguide.md

 naturally won't be either.
-Similarly, a [struct](#Structs_vs._Classes)'s copyability/movability is normally determined by the copyability/movability of its data members (this does not apply to classes because in Google code their data members are not public).
+Similarly, a [struct](#Structs_vs._Classes)'s copyability/movability is normally determined by the copyability/movability of its data members (this does not apply to classes because in classes data members shoudl not be public).
 Note that if you explicitly declare or delete any of the copy/move operations, the others are not obvious, and so this paragraph does not apply (in particular, the rules in this section that apply to "classes"